twistedtwig/hoh-Architecture/README.md

      - logging
      - execution time
      - save query and time
- - add ICommandQueryLocator to setup `UseServiceProvider`
- - add function to setup to locate all commands and queries from assembly(s) with ServiceProvider
  - add logging
  - metadata logging.
 Allows systems to add data, such as user and place of caller
- - load the HohArchitectureOptions configuration from the appsettings or web config